 2.4.2 Parameter settings for land use model

-For the parameterization of the land use model PLUM we relied on the parameterization as in Engström et al., (2016a).
+The parameterization of the land use model PLUM followed Engström et al., (2016a).
 For example, parameters steering the yield gap (development, investment and distribution of technologies improving yields) were set according to the SSP narratives and the relevant SSP key elements.
-For SSP1 “Taking the green road” it was assumed that the “increasingly effective and persistent cooperation and collaboration of local, national and international organizations and institutions” (O’Neill et al., 2017) would result in a strong trend of technological transfer and thus globally decreasing yield gaps (and thus increasing crop yields).
+For SSP1 “Taking the green road” it was assumed that the “increasingly effective and persistent cooperation and collaboration of local, national and international organizations and institutions” (O’Neill et al., 2017) would result in a strong trend of technological transfer and thus globally decreasing yield gaps (and increasing crop yields).
 The scenario parameters newly introduced in this study, for example, the maximum feed ratio feedRatioCap (Table 4, Appendix A1), were parameterised as listed in Table 4.
 The second new scenario parameter is equity which directly relates to the human development key element “Equity” of the SSPs as described in O’Neill et al. (2017).
 Equity is described to be high for SSP1 “Taking the green road” and SSP5 “Taking the highway”; medium for SSP2 “Middle of the road” and SSP4 “A road divided”; and low for SSP3 “A rocky road” (O’Neill et al., 2017).
 In PLUM, equity steers which downscaling approach for damage to GWP is used, see Table 4.

 The implementation of bioenergy in PLUM introduced two additional scenario parameters: shareBEcr, which describes the increase of bioenergy produced from energy crops, and efficiencyBE, which accounts for efficiency improvements in energy conversion.
 These two scenario parameters were permitted to vary across the SSPs, and for the reference and mitigation cases.
 The share of bioenergy that was produced from energy crops in the period 2000-2010 was 3% and was assumed to increase to up to 6% in 2100 for the reference scenarios with sustainability focus (SSP1 “Taking the green road”) and reference scenarios which, at least partly, are strongly reliant on local energy sources (SSP3 “A rocky road” and SSP4 “A road divided”).
-For the fossil fuel focused SSP5 “Taking the highway” no changes from the initial values for the bioenergy scenario parameters were made, neither for reference or mitigation scenario.
-For the mitigation version of SSP1 “Taking the green road” the share of bioenergy crops was assumed not to increase further than in the reference scenario, due to the fact that the use of cropland for bioenergy production and its effect on sustainability can be negative in some cases.
+For the fossil fuel focused SSP5 “Taking the highway” no changes from the initial values for the bioenergy scenario parameters were made, neither for reference or mitigation cases.
+For the mitigation case of SSP1 “Taking the green road” the share of bioenergy crops was assumed not to increase further than in the reference case, due to the fact that the use of cropland for bioenergy production and its effect on sustainability can be negative in some cases.

 Table 4.
 Parameter settings in the PLUM land use model for feedRatioCap (0.1-0.3: feed ratio increases for countries with feed ratios below 0.1-0.3 up to 0.1-0.3, that is a maximum 10%-30% of meat is produced with cereal feed for countries with initially low feedRatios), equity (1=high equity distribution, 0=equal distribution, -1=low equity distribution), the share of bioenergy that is produced from bioenergy crops in 2100 (shareBEcr, %, 3% being the initial value in 2100), the conversion efficiency of energy in biomass to bioenergy that is achieved in 2100 (efficiencyBE, %, 65% being the initial value in 2000) for reference (r) and mitigation (m) scenarios based on the SSPs.